-For me poetry is more than art…
+For me, poetry is more than an art…

 Poetry is more than art.
 It can be produced and performed.
 It is styled and can rhyme.
 There’s a plot even.
 It tells stories.
 It creates fantasy and teaches in subtle ways.
-It has deeper meanings which may require a certain amount of attention and exposure for readers.
+It has deeper meanings that may require a certain amount of attention and exposure for readers.
 Poetry made me see and understand life from a new perspective.

 Many authors have different definitions and ideas of poetry.
 But this post is focused on what poetry has done for poets.

 The truth is that there are reasons why we do the things we do.
 Be it for fun or business.
 Do actors act?
 Do singers sing for joy?
 Are lecturers teaching for charity or fun?
 I’m convinced they all have reasons for doing things.
 So why do you write poems, and what has it done for you?